denismaitak/tires-store/README.md

 $ ./manage.py runserver
 ```

-## Set up GIT-hooks if you need it.
+## Set up GIT-hooks if you need it

 ```bash
 $ inv copygithooks